rsennrich/nplm/README.md

   this to decide when to stop training, and the trainer also uses it to throttle the learning rate.
 This computation always uses exact normalization and is therefore much slower, per instance, than training.
 Therefore, you should not use a large test corpus for validation (e.g. ~50k tokens).

+### Decoding with Moses

+A [feature function](https://github.com/moses-smt/mosesdecoder/tree/master/moses/LM) for the Moses decoder has already been pushed in the [Moses repository](https://github.com/moses-smt/mosesdecoder).
+To use it, you must first compile Moses as follows:

+    ./bjam -j <num_threads> --with-nplm=</absolute/path/to/nplm>

 ### Miscellaneous